inpsyde/assets/docs/01 - AssetFactory.md

 # `AssetFactory`
 Instead of creating instances by hand, it's sometimes easier to use configuration via array or file to manage your specific assets.

+**[!]
+Note:** The `AssetFactory` is currently replaced step by step via Loaders.
+Methods are set to `@deprecated` which have been moved to a Loader.

 ## `AssetFactory::create()`

-Creating a single Asset from a configuration Array you can do following:
+To create a single Asset from an array, you can do following:

 ```php
 <?php